 Essential items needed:

-- snow boots (for walking in the village)
+• snow walking boots (for walking in the village)

 Your on-snow gear needs to be good quality as winter temperatures in Whistler can fluctuate from 5°C to -20 °C throughout the season and can at times be wet.
 We suggest a Gortex fabric that is at least 15,000mm waterproof and breathable for your outerwear.
 Layering your clothing is the best solution to staying warm.
 It will allow you to adjust to the varying temperatures and changes in the weather.
 All the items suggested above can be purchased at many ski shops in Whistler.
-If you feel you need some suggestions, it’s worth waiting until you arrive and we can happily point you in the right direction.
+If you feel you need some suggestions, or if you don’t have some of the items on the list, it’s worth waiting until you arrive and we can happily point you in the right direction.
 Discounts at many of the local shops are available to all YES Clients!

 We also recommend you bring: gym clothes, warm casual clothes for après and lounging around the house, warm slippers for your accommodation as it is custom to leave all street shoes/boots at the front door, towel for swimming/gym.